 “I came in chewing gum and they told me to spit it out – which made me even more nervous!” says Rasmussen College nursing instructor Kayla Lorenz.

-If the answer is false you can eliminate it right away and spend more time on the answers that make more sense, says Judy Cottone, a Rasmussen College nursing instructor.
+When considering answers, it’s helpful to view each one as true or false.
+If the answer is false you should eliminate it right away and spend more time comparing the answers that make more sense, suggests Judy Cottone, a Rasmussen College nursing instructor.

 But remember that sometimes the most obvious answer may not be the correct one, warns Nick Angelis, author and CRNA, MSN.
 “Trying to discern the reason a question is being asked also illuminates possible answers,” he adds.

 “Don't freak out!”
 Angelis says.
 “A relaxed mind remembers more.”

 This may go without saying, but you’ll need to find a way to remind yourself to stay calm and practice doing so.
 You’ve likely mastered a few promising stress-reducing techniques during your time in nursing school.
 Employ those same methods while preparing for the NCLEX exam.

 Remember to breathe and remain calm in between and during questions, Geisen advises.
 “If you don't know a question, make your best guess and move on,” she says.
 “Don't dwell on hard questions and potentially create more anxiety for yourself going forward.”